2020 Cinema & Religion Series Marks Seventh Season

-Now in its sixth season, this informal class is produced by film scholar Dr. Philip J. Hohle, a member of the prestigious Society for the Cognitive Study of the Moving Image, and Dr. Jake Youmans, professor of religious studies at Concordia University Texas.
-Both have published works on the religious implications found in popular films.
-Noted Professor of Theology and Culture at Fuller Seminary, Dr. Robert Johnson has stated that the cinema’s storytellers have become the new priests of our culture.
-As such, the movie theater has become another great competitor for the church because great movies inspire people in profound ways.
+Now in its seventh season, this informal class is produced by film scholars Dr. Philip J. Hohle and Dr. Jake Youmans.
+Hohle is a professor of Mass Media at Mary Hardin-Baylor University.
+A member of the prestigious Society for the Cognitive Study of the Moving Image, Hohle has authored two books on viewer responses to movies.
+Youmans is a professor of religious studies at Concordia University Texas.
+He also has published works on the religious implications found in popular films.

-Hohle has further argued that virtually all movies project a surprising degree of religiosity.
+In The Filmmaker's Prayer: Cinema & Religion, Hohle argues that virtually all movies project a surprising degree of religiosity.
 “Most good films subtly express a certain worldview, a statement about the human condition—Who am I?
 Am I a good person?
 What is my redeeming purpose in life?
 Certainly, those are some of the fundamental questions of religion, and many movies invite an examination from that perspective.
 If we don’t, we miss some profound ideas and lessons.”
+Noted Professor of Theology and Culture at Fuller Seminary, Dr. Robert Johnson has stated that the cinema’s storytellers have become the new priests of our culture.
+As such, the movie theater has become another great competitor for the church because great movies inspire people in profound ways.

 The ten-week class is sponsored by Parabolic Media and Concordia University Texas.
 The course concept is similar in approach to an ESL class for non-native speakers of English, but in this case, it is entertainment as a second language.
 This series was designed to help viewers develop a higher sense of media literacy and fluency in interpreting the films they see.
 Similarly, Cinema & Religion is designed for anyone who wants to develop a higher awareness or appreciation for the inspirational power of movies.